adrian-miasik/stream-deck-plugins-dota-2/README.md

 </p>

 ## About
-SDP-D2 is a suite of Elgato Stream Deck plugins created for Valve's MOBA: Dota 2 ⚔️.
+SDP-D2 is a suite of Elgato Stream Deck plugins/actions created for Valve's MOBA: Dota 2 ⚔️.
 Capable of reading the Dota 2 game state via Valve's Game State Integration (GSI).
 Streamlining your Dota experience with helpful tools and widgets.

 **Platforms**: Windows